citrix/terraform-citrixadc-servicegroup-consul-sync-nia/README.md

 ## Terraform citrixadc servicegroup Consul sync module for Network Infrastructure Automation (NIA)

-This Terraform module allows users to automatically create, update and delete Service groups in Citrix ADC that are synced with the [Consul Terraform Sync](https://www.consul.io/docs/nia) framework.
+This Terraform module allows users to automatically create, update and delete Service groups in [Citrix ADC](https://docs.citrix.com/en-us/citrix-adc/current-release/getting-started-with-citrix-adc/communicate-with-clients-servers.html) that are synced with the [Consul Terraform Sync](https://www.consul.io/docs/nia) framework.
+Learn more about Consul Terraform Sync [here](https://www.hashicorp.com/blog/announcing-consul-terraform-sync-tech-preview)

+This will empower application teams to automatically add or remove new instances of services to Citrix ADC without the need of raising manual tickets to IT Admins/Networking teams to make necessary ADC configurations changes.

 ## Feature

+### **Adding or removing services to existing servicegroup**
-The module will create a servicegroup for each Service and then bind to it servicemembers according to the number of instances for each service as sourced from the [Consul service discovery](https://www.consul.io/).
+The module will create a servicegroup for each service and then bind to it servicemembers according to the number of instances for each service as sourced from the [Consul service discovery](https://www.consul.io/).

 This will result in servicegroups being in sync with the services sourced from Consul.
 Adding, deleting or modyfing services in Consul will result in servicegroups and its servicemembers reflecting these changes.

-The configuration offers only the backend portion of the configuration for the Citrix ADC.
+The configuration offers only the backend portion(services and servicegroup) of the configuration for the Citrix ADC.

-The user is expected to create frontend vservers and bind them to the servicegroups created in order to have a functional Load Balancing or Content Switching setup.
+The user is expected to create frontend vservers and bind them to the servicegroups created in order to have a functional Load Balancing or Content Switching setup in ADC.
+Here is the [sample ADC terraform config](https://github.com/citrix/terraform-citrixadc-servicegroup-consul-sync-nia/blob/master/example/additional_resources/resources.tf) which needs to be run seperately.

 ## Requirements